xoken/tonne/README.md

 ```

 **Step 3:**
-cd into the nipkow app's directory.
+cd into the nipkow home directory.

 ```
 npm install